-- Vision (Appropriate grades will be screened every year.
-This includes, but is not limited to, preschool, all special education students, kindergarten, 1st, 3rd, 5th, 7th, and 9th grades.)
+- Vision Appropriate grades will be screened every year.
+This includes, but is not limited to, all special education students, preschool or kindergarten (whichever is initial entry to school), 3rd, and 7th, grades.
+Students in other grades may be screened if there are no recent records of screening on file.

-- Hearing (Appropriate grades will be screened every year.
-This includes, but is not limited to, preschool, all special education students, kindergarten, 1st, 3rd, 5th, 7th, and 9th grades.)
+- Hearing Appropriate grades will be screened every year.
+This includes, but is not limited to, preschool, all special education students, kindergarten, 1st, 3rd, 5th, 7th, and 9th grades.
+Students in other grades may be screened if there are no recent records of screening on file.

 - Scoliosis

 - Dental

 - Height and weight

-Blood pressure
+- Blood pressure

 If any abnormalities are discovered as a result of the screening, parents/legal guardians will be notified, and recommendations made for further evaluation.
 Parents may choose not to have their child screened.
-Please contact the Health Office Nurse if you choose to opt out of screenings.
+If you choose to opt out of the screenings, please complete the Parental Objection to Screening Form located on the district website under Health Services.
+This form must be returned to the Health Office Nurse annually.